Example deployment topology

 The CTS provides persistent and highly available token storage for AM server-side sessions and authentication sessions, OAuth 2.0, UMA, client-side session denylist (if enabled), client-side authentication session allowlist (if enabled), SAML v2.0 tokens for Security Token Service token validation and cancellation (if enabled), push notification for authentication, and cluster-wide notification.

-CTS traffic is volatile compared to configuration data, so deploying CTS as a dedicated external data store is advantageous for systems with many users and many sessions.
-For more information, see Core Token Service (CTS).
+CTS traffic is volatile compared to configuration data; deploying CTS as a dedicated external data store can be best for advanced deployments with many users and many sessions.
+For more information, refer to Core Token Service (CTS).

-For high availability, configure AM to use multiple external directory servers.
+For high availability, configure AM to use each directory server in an external directory service.
 When you configure AM to use multiple external directory servers for a data store, AM employs internal mechanisms using DS’s SDK for load balancing.
 Let AM perform load balancing between AM and directory servers in one of the following ways:

 AM uses failover (active/passive) load balancing for connections to configuration data stores.
 When AM uses multiple configuration data stores, AM connects to the primary if it is available.
 AM only fails over to non-primary servers when the primary is not available.